elunna/hackem/hackem_changelog.md

 Renews magical power:
 - Necromancers do not regenerate magical power as other roles do.
 To renew your MP, you will have to collect spirits or find some other means (potions of gain energy, scrolls of charging, etc)
+- A new necromancer starts with 0 energy, but a high max of 99, so you can stock up on spirits first.

 - [x] Level 1: Spirits grant (monsters level / 2) MP (minimum of 1).
 - [x] Level 7: You get the monster's full level value in MP.